 At the turn of the century, Robert was now working as a Network Technician for the Northamptonshire Franchise of NTL, maintaining telephone lines and cable TV services.

-Rosemary tutors at Lancaster University, lectures in Liverpool and is studying for a Doctorate.
+Rosemary was tutoring at Lancaster University, lectures in Liverpool and was studying for a Doctorate.

-Dorothy is working as a part time teacher at Castlecroft Primary School in Wolverhampton, helping visually impaired and other special needs pupils, and running the school library.
+Dorothy was working as a part time teacher at Castlecroft Primary School in Wolverhampton, helping visually impaired and other special needs pupils, and running the school library.

-Mary is working for Premier Health NHS Trust in Lichfield as a Patient Information Leaflet Co-ordinator.
-This involves the review and production of information leaflets for patients and other promotional work.
+Mary was working for Premier Health NHS Trust in Lichfield as a Patient Information Leaflet Co-ordinator.
+This involved the review and production of information leaflets for patients and other promotional work.

 The only one not looking at the camera is Rita !.